-Through the review of the relevant documents and the online survey, the study looked at the following dimensions:
+Through the review of the relevant documents and the online survey, the study had been looking at the following dimensions:

-- ▶ 1. the digital tools and online platforms available to young people and youth workers, or other platforms used by public institutions with the aim to foster social inclusion. - ▶ 2. the educational digital programmes and opportunities for: - a. young people, including marginalised groups - b. youth workers and teachers.
+- 1) the digital tools and online platforms available to young people and youth workers, or other platforms used by public institutions with the aim to foster social inclusion. - 2) the educational digital programmes and opportunities for: - a) young people, including marginalised groups - b) youth workers and teachers

 The analysis below looks at the existing digital tools and platforms used by the youth sector.
-Most of the examples presented are open access platforms accessible to those who are already familiar with ICT and do not necessarily question the accessibility of these instruments - neither in terms of abilities or knowledge.
-Not all of them are necessarily directly targeting marginalised young people in order to promote social inclusion, but they are certainly a useful tool towards achieving that goal - particularly in the area of education, mental and sexual health, cyberbullying or rights of minorities.
-Some of these platforms started to be used by youth workers and other youth practitioners trying to improve the outreach of their projects and initiatives.
+Most of the examples presented are open access platforms accessible to those who are already familiar with ICT and do not necessarily question the accessibility of these instruments - neither in terms of abilities nor knowledge.
+Not all of them are necessarily directly targeting marginalised young people in order to promote social inclusion, but they are certainly a useful tool towards achieving that goal - particularly in the area of education, mental and sexual health, cyber bullying or rights of minorities.
+Some of these platforms started to be used by youth workers and other youth practitioners trying to improve the outreach of their projects and initiatives. -

-Digital tools and online platforms addressed to young people and youth workers
+Digital Tools and Online platforms addressed to young people and youth workers